hashicorp/consul-guides/service-configuration/service-configuration-demo/README.md

-# Service Configuration Using consul-template, envconsul, and Vault
+# Service Configuration Using Consul Template, envconsul, and Vault

-This repo demonstrates how to leverage tools such as [EnvConsul](https://github.com/hashicorp/envconsul/blob/master/README.md) and [Consul-template](https://github.com/hashicorp/consul-template/blob/master/README.md) for service configuration.
-These tools read application configuration from Consul and secrets from Vault, and manage the application lifecycle.
+This repo demonstrates how to leverage tools such as  [Consul Template](https://github.com/hashicorp/consul-template/blob/master/README.md) and [envconsul](https://github.com/hashicorp/envconsul/blob/master/README.md) for service configuration.
+These tools read application configuration from Consul and secrets from Vault and manage the application lifecycle.

 **Time to complete**: 20 minutes